afanblue/refineryOMS/README.md

     -  node/npm
     -  react-konva, rechart, moment, victory
     -  php (used to load DB and extract DB configuration)
-    -  Developers: Eclipse/your favorite IDE
+    -  Developers: Eclipse/your favorite IDE (the projects use Maven dependencies)

 ### Assumptions: